panchnayak/portworx-poc/px-rancher/README.md

 Apply the following to install portworx operator kubectl apply -f 'https://install.portworx.com/2.9?comp=pxoperator'

+with the downloaded kubeconfig you can install the portworx opratior using the following command

+kubectl --kubeconfig pnayak1.yml apply -f 'https://install.portworx.com/2.9?comp=pxoperator' --insecure-skip-tls-verify

 6. Apply the specs as the following kubectl apply -f your-eks-specs-downloaded-from-central-portworx-com.yaml

+With the downloaded kubeconfig you can install the portworx specs using the following command

+kubectl --kubeconfig pnayak1.yml apply -f eks-portworx-specs.yaml --insecure-skip-tls-verify

 ```
 Watch the pods get created using the following